 Guidance is very clear for all staff on the reasons why students may receive a C3 for their behaviour in lessons, around school or in the wider community.
-Issuing a C3 is a serious sanction and should only be used by staff when necessary and once all other behavioural strategies in the classroom have been attempted, unless the behaviour is so extreme as to warrant immediate removal.
+Issuing a C3 is a serious sanction and should only be used by staff when necessary and once all other behavioural strategies in the classroom have been attempted unless the behaviour is so extreme as to warrant immediate removal.
 Staff are also encouraged to use contextual information on a student's social, emotional and mental health needs when implementing behaviour strategies. (see Appendix 1 and 2).

-Student receiving a C3 will be sent to room 35 (isolation room) for a fixed period of time to reflect on their behaviour and receive a 60-minute detention.
+Student receiving a C3 will be sent to room 35 (isolation room) for a fixed period of time to reflect on their behaviour and receive a 60-minute detention. (see appendix 3).
 The respective College Leader will discuss the incident with the student and decide the sanction warranted based on the student's social, emotional and mental health needs, as well as the reason why the C3 was issued.
 This will provide the opportunity for the College Leader to ascertain any mitigating factors that led to the poor behaviour and decide on the most appropriate sanction, ie - bullying, relationship difficulties with other students in the group, issues in the wider community and online.
-Students who receive a C3 for behaviour out of lessons (ie - use of mobile phones) will be sent directly to Room 35 (Centre) and their College Leader will discuss their behaviour with them to determine the period of time the student is to remain in isolation.
+Students who receive a C3 for behaviour out of lessons will be sent directly to Room 35 (Centre) and their College Leader will discuss their behaviour with them to determine the period of time the student is to remain in isolation.
+If a student refuses to go to Room 35, they will receive a fixed term suspension for failure to comply with behaviour expectations.

 However, we recognise that some students may require additional support after being sent out of lesson.
 In these cases, being sent to room 35 is not always in a student's best interest and they will need the opportunity to reflect on their behaviour in a different environment.
-In these situations, students will work with our Behaviour Manager in the Pastoral Hub for a period of time agreed by the Deputy Headteacher and/or College Leader.
 Targeted intervention work will be undertaken by the mentor to prepare the student to return to lessons and avoid further consequences.